-If you don't allow recipients to opt-out and decide if/when they want to stop receiving your emails, they are more likely to simply mark your email as spam through their inbox service.
+If you don't allow recipients to opt-out and decide if/when they want to stop receiving your emails, they are more likely to mark your email as spam through their inbox service.
 Spam complaints are serious and can significantly damage your email deliverability.

-If your abuse rate hits even 0.01%, mailbox providers (like Gmail, Hotmail, Yahoo) will start to consider you a "bad sender" and take matters into their own hands.
-This means flagging your emails as spam for all recipients.
-It is good practice to place an unsubscribe link near the top of your email as well as near the bottom to ensure recipients know the best way to signal they'd like to opt-out.
+If your abuse rate hits even 0.01%, inbox providers (like Gmail, Hotmail, Yahoo) will start to consider you a "bad sender" and take matters into their own hands.
+They may flag your emails as spam for all recipients.
+As a result, it is good practice to place an unsubscribe link near the top of your email, as well as the bottom, to ensure recipients know the best way to signal they'd like to opt-out.
 A spam complaint is much graver than an unsubscribe.

 You can also give subscribers the option to choose how often they'd like to receive emails from you.
-By collecting this information, you can then segment based on these preferences and ensure your email sending takes into consideration the frequency preferences of those on the receiving end.
+By collecting this information, you can segment based on these preferences and ensure your email sending takes into consideration the frequency preferences of those on the receiving end.
 As mentioned above, according to eMarketer, 39% of email marketers that practice list segmentation see better open rates, 28% see lower opt-out and unsubscribe rates, and 24% see better email deliverability, increased sales leads, and greater revenue.

 Create Engaging Content

 Explore our guide to learn ways you can be smart about your email content.

 Inbox providers use spam filters to determine whether or not your emails reach the inbox.
-While it’s possible to observe trends in spam filter behavior, the filters are designed so that evading them can’t be perfected.
+While it’s possible to observe trends in spam filter behavior, spam filters are designed so that evading them can’t be perfected.
 Here are a few ways you can be smart about your email content: